JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 Run `npm run develop` to see your site locally and check that you can see a blog preview which links to your new article.

-# Step 7 - Deploy to GitHub Pages
+# Deploy to GitHub Pages

 We will be using the `gh-pages` library to help us deploy to GitHub Pages.